 - Imaging studies

 In this procedure, a small sample of tissue is removed from the body with a needle and examined in the laboratory.
 The tissue sample is often obtained from under the skin in the stomach area (abdominal fat biopsy).
 Alternatively, when ATTR amyloidosis is suspected, the biopsy sample may be taken from the heart, a nerve in the arm or leg, or the bowel, depending on the clinical features of the patient.
 In the laboratory, the tissue sample is examined using specific techniques to identify amyloid fibrils, including staining of the tissue with a dye called Congo red.
 Positive Congo red staining can identify amyloid.
-Then immunohistochemistry and proteomics testing can identify TTR fibrils and determine which type of ATTR amyloidosis is present, by distinguishing between ‘variant’ ATTR in hereditary ATTR amyloidosis and ‘wild type’ ATTR in senile systemic amyloidosis.
+Then immunohistochemistry and proteomics testing can identify TTR fibrils and determine which type of ATTR amyloidosis is present, by distinguishing between ‘variant’ ATTR in hereditary ATTR amyloidosis and ‘wild type’ ATTR in wild type ATTR amyloidosis.